National Insurance Calculator UK 2026/27, Employee & Self-Employed

 - Checking NI deductions on your payslip

-- Self-employed tax planning with Class 2 and Class 4
+- Self-employed tax planning with Class 4 NI (Class 2 voluntary contributions are separate)

 - Understanding the true cost of hiring (employer NI)